RiverMamba: A State Space Model for Global River Discharge and Flood Forecasting

 \subsection{Mamba vs.\ Transformer}

-In Fig.~\ref{fig:ablation_transformer_vs_ssm}, we compare the model using Mamba blocks to a variant using Transformer blocks with Flash-Attention \citesupp{dao2022flashattention, dao2023flashattention2}.
-Both Mamba and Flash-Attention have linear complexity.
-However, Mamba scales better with number of input tokens (Fig.~\ref{fig:ablation_transformer_vs_ssm} (left)), important for global modeling.
-The Transformer-based approach becomes computationally infeasible for a larger number of input points.
-Both approaches have similar memory consumption except that using the bidirectional Mamba block increases the memory consumption slightly (Fig.~\ref{fig:ablation_transformer_vs_ssm} (right)).
+In Fig.~\ref{fig:ablation_transformer_vs_ssm}, we compare the model using Mamba blocks to a variant using Transformer blocks with Flash-Attention \cite{dao2022flashattention, dao2023flashattention2}.
+Both Mamba and Flash-Attention are efficient compared to a typical self-attention.
+However, Mamba scales better with the number of input tokens (Fig.~\ref{fig:ablation_transformer_vs_ssm} (left)), important for global modeling.
+The Transformer-based approach becomes computationally infeasible regarding the runtime for a larger number of input points.
+Both approaches have similar memory consumption which scales linearly with the sequence length.
+Using the bidirectional Mamba block increases the memory consumption slightly (Fig.~\ref{fig:ablation_transformer_vs_ssm} (right)).

 Table \ref{table:ablation_ssm_transformer_training_time} shows a comparison between Mamba and Flash-Attention regarding training time with different configurations.
 Since Flash-Attention does not scale with global data, we split the space-filling curve and do a local modeling (see Fig.\ref{fig:local_vs_global_mamba} (b)).
 This requires rearranging the curves at each block, which becomes the main bottleneck for Flash-Attention compared to Mamba.